+- 1. The Mona Academy of Sport consists of four units:

+- Sports and Exercise Medicine

+- Academic Programmes and Activities

+- Athletic Development and Training (ADT)

+- Outreach and Sports Marketing

-- 1. The Mona Academy of Sport offers BSc. degrees in the following areas: - Sport Coaching (Special) - Sport Kinetics (Special) - 2.
-Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
-See Course Offering information from Page 82 - 84.
+- The Mona Academy of Sport offers BSc. degrees in the following areas:

+- Sport Coaching (Special)

+- Sport Kinetics (Special)

+- Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.

+- Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
+See Course Offering information on pages 87 - 89.

-4. Anti-Requisites
+5. Anti-Requisites